 Leading the way for a more sustainable future.

 AMC is actively engaged in conservation and research across the Northeast and Mid-Atlantic regions of the US, helping to ensure the future enjoyment of the outdoors for all.
 Our aim is to create a culture of active conservation to help protect these resources and encourage participation through a multi-tiered approach that includes a vibrant membership base, a team of scientists and policy advocates, land and water protection initiatives, and passionate trail maintenance crews.
+Read more about our Conservation Research and Policy projects here.

 Science matters, especially when it comes to the fight against climate change.
 Our dedicated staff of research scientists work to understand how air and water pollution affect the natural world and determine ways to protect the vital ecosystems where we recreate.
 Through the monitoring of air quality, studying the fragile alpine zones, forests, and freshwaters in the Northeast and Mid-Atlantic, and researching the effects of climate change, the work of AMC’s scientists supports our goals of achieving net zero carbon emissions no later than 2050 and preserving these resources for future generations.